jondekerh/shortURL/README.md

 ```
 http://localhost/4444/info
 ```
 This document contains the shortURL, the address it redirects to, and the timestamp indicating when it was last used.
+Using this endpoint DOES NOT update the timestamp.

 **Automatic database cleanup:**
 When a shortURL is used its timestamp will be updated to the current date and time in milliseconds.
 Every hour a cleanup function will run which checks the database for any documents where this timestamp is more than a week old and delete them to free up space.